Access to Information on the Environment

 If the public authority does not have the information requested it can either transfer the request to another public authority or advise the applicant of where it believes the request should be directed.
 In either case, it is required to notify the applicant.

 There is no initial fee for making an application under the AIE Regulations.
-However, a public authority may charge a reasonable fee for supplying the information requested.
-Public authorities should not charge for access to registers or lists of environmental information or for the examination of such information in situ.
+However, the Regulations do allow a public authority to charge a reasonable fee for the cost of supplying environmental information, and DHPLG has set the following charges: